pinpoint-positioning/Pinpoint-iOS-SDK/README.md

 ### Retrieving Tracelet Information

-Request the status of a connected tracelet:
+Request the status of a connected TRACElet:

 ```swift
 if let status = await api.getStatus() {